Determine your Reasons for pursuing college athletics

 Update your athletic resume

-- AMATEURISM: Know how to maintain amateur status (NCAA Guide)
+- Know how to maintain amateur status (NCAA Guide)

-- The NCAA locks in 10 core course grades before the start of senior year - meaning you can't replace those with better grades senior year.
+- The NCAA locks in 10 core course grades before the start of senior year so you can't replace them with better grades during your senior year.

-- Fall - REGISTER with NCAA Eligibility Center
+- Register with the NCAA Eligibility Center in the fall

-- REGISTER to take SAT/SAT II and/or ACT and have scores sent to #9999 (NCAA) and/or #9876 (NAIA) - if you want to retake SAT or ACT, note the registration deadlines for the next test and remember to send the scores again to the NCAA/NAIA.
+- Register to take SAT/SAT II and/or ACT and have scores sent to #9999 (NCAA) and/or #9876 (NAIA).
+If retaking the SAT/ACT, confirm registration deadlines for the next test and resend scores to the NCAA/NAIA.